 There is a material split between the scenarios.
 Even though SPM System Transformation.
 SPM Consumer Transformation and SPM Leading the Way all achieve the Net Zero targets, this is achieved through differing levels of electrification.
 Both SPM Consumer Transformation and SPM Leading the Way involve a near total shift to the electrification of cars and light goods vehicles, and increasing levels of electric heating.
 These factors significantly increase the peak demand.
 In comparison, SPM System Transformation and SPM Steady Progression involve less electrification of heat and transport, with more reliance on other energy vectors (e.g. petrol, diesel, natural gas, hydrogen) for these two activities.
-As a result, these two scenarios do not increase electricity peak demand to the same extent.
+As a result, these two scenarios do not increase electricity peak demand to the

-could shift to other times of the day and some new demand could be controlled in a smart way to avoid certain hours of the day when the distribution network is seeing more demand, for example when charging electric vehicles.
+Figure 4 shows the 'worse case' impact, as it assumes that no existing or new demand has any flexibility.
+This does not reflect reality: some existing demand could shift to other times of the day and some new demand could be controlled in a smart way to avoid certain hours of the day when the distribution network is seeing more demand, for example when charging electric vehicles.

 Without flexibility, demand could increase by up to 26% by 2030 and more than double by 2050.